blockchainsllc/in3-docs/docs/api-c.md

 ```
 returns: `int`

 #### trie_path_to_nibbles

 ```c
 uint8_t* trie_path_to_nibbles(bytes_t path, int use_prefix);
 ```

-helper function split a path into 4-bit nibbles.
+Helper function split a path into 4-bit nibbles.

 The result must be freed after use!